vubiostat/shelter/README.md

 * Store API keys in a backend file using best cryptography practices.
 * Interact with a developer to create a local keyring of secrets and once created minimize interaction required.
-* Pull from ENV or a local YAML file in a development environment as an override.
+* Pull from ENV or a local YAML file in a production environment as an override.
 * Work consistently across Windows, Mac OS and Linux.
 * Support testing keys via inversion of control using a specified function.

+### Differences from `keyring`

+Why not use the package `keyring`?
+What sets this package apart from `keyring`?
+These are relevant questions and the answer depends upon your needs.

+The `keyring` package assumes the user is managing their keys and it's goal was to work with the difference system based keyrings, e.g. Mac vs PC, in a consistent manner.
+This package originally used `keyring` but it wasn't a perfect fit for the needs and goals we had.
+A user still had to write and manage code to deal with keyrings--and that code had poor portability to production environments.

+This package works on the command line, inside RStudio and in automated production environments.
+It does everything it can to hide the details of key storage from the user.
+User flow and state is complex and tricky, but if handled properly makes dealing with secrets mostly hidden.

 ### Important Note